Infragistics-BusinessTools/Slingshot-Documentation/reveal-images/en/datasources/supported-data-sources/mysql.md

 * who added, modified and has access to the data source
 * how often the data is auto-refreshed.

-You can choose between the *tables*, [*views*](https://docs.aws.amazon.com/athena/latest/ug/views.html) and Stored Procedures.
-Click/tap _Select Data_ to continue to the Visualizations Editor.

-## Setting Up Your Data

-With Reveal, you can retrieve MySQL data from entire tables.
+With Analytics, you can retrieve MySQL data from entire tables.
 Still, you can also select a particular view that returns a subset of data from a table or a set of tables instead.

 <img src="images/MySQL-views.png" alt="MySQL Views section" class="responsive-img"/>

-In the sample above, the **invoices** view contains a modified version of the data in the **Products** table in the MySQL server.
+Views contain modified versions of the data in the tables on the MySQL server.

 <img src="images/invoices-MySQL-view-sample.png" alt="Sample dashboard using MySQL invoices view data" class="responsive-img"/>